Yale-BIM/f21-assignments/assignment-3/README.md

 To work on the problem of estimating the depth of an object in an image, the assignment provides you:

 1. Data from a RealSense camera in numpy format: [image.npz](https://drive.google.com/file/d/1BFibFGBLJeYvgxtBnxHRJxfHfbAcOjO_/view?usp=sharing).
 The data includes:
-    - Image captured by the camera and converted to grayscale format (i.e., the data is a 2D matrix of 8-bit integer pixel values)
+    - Image captured by the camera and converted to grayscale format (i.e., the data is a 2D matrix of 8-bit integer pixel values).
     - Depth image (aligned with the grayscale image).
 The data is a 2D matrix of floats (in meters).
-    - The width of the images
+    - The width of the images.
-    - The height of the images
+    - The height of the images.
-    - The intrinsics matrix K for the camera that captured the grayscale image
+    - The intrinsics matrix K for the camera that captured the grayscale image.
 2. Script with which the data was generated (see `depth/save_images.py` within this assignment).
 The process to capture the data was as follows:
     - First, the [realsense2_camera ROS package](https://github.com/IntelRealSense/realsense-ros.git) was installed in the catkin_repository of the assignment.
     - Second, the camera driver was started to stream images through the ROS network: